Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

 \subsubsection{Standardization Processes: History and Institutional Context}

-Protocols and standards emerge through institutionalized negotiations that balance innovation, consensus, and power.
-Yates and Murphy trace three historical “waves” of global standard setting~\cite{Yates2019}.
+Protocols and standards emerge through institutionalized negotiations that balance innovation, consensus, and power. \citet{Yates2019} trace three historical ``waves'' of global standard setting.
 In the late 19th and early 20th centuries, professional societies such as ASTM and IEEE developed technical specifications to enable industrial interoperability.
 Mid-20th-century efforts like the ISO and ITU expanded coordination globally.
 From the late 1990s onward, a third wave has addressed broad governance issues—human rights, environmental stewardship, social responsibility—treating values themselves as subjects of standardization.

 Different arenas exemplify different governance models.
 The IETF relies on an open, volunteer-driven RFC process, while ISO and ITU operate formal, consensus-based negotiations among governments and corporations.
 Each approach trades off agility and political legitimacy.
-The enduring challenge, as Hanseth et al. noted, is balancing stability and flexibility so that standards remain universal yet adaptable~\cite{hanseth1996tension}.
+The enduring challenge, as \citet{hanseth1996tension} noted, is balancing stability and flexibility so that standards remain universal yet adaptable.
 Rigid standards can become barriers to change, while excessive flexibility undermines interoperability.

-Standards can also spur creativity rather than stifle it.
-Jackson and Barbrow’s study of an ecology research network showed that defining shared data and workflow protocols was a generative design activity, coining the idea of “standards and/as innovation”~\cite{jackson2015standards}.
+Standards can also spur creativity rather than stifle it. \citet{jackson2015standards}’s study of an ecology research network showed that defining shared data and workflow protocols was a generative design activity, coining the idea of \emph{“standards and/as innovation”}.
 By bringing diverse actors together to formalize solutions, standardization can itself be a site of discovery and collaboration.